 The town council considered implementing this policy when adopting the new land development code but decided that the extreme costs to individuals outweighed the small potential benefits to all.
 The corresponding code language was repealed from the code in 2004.
-A somewhat less restrictive repetitive loss provision was put into the code in its place, requiring that structures damaged repeatedly by flooding during any ten-year period would have to be replaced if flood damage from two or more flood events averaged more than 25% of the building's value.
+A somewhat less restrictive repetitive loss provision was put into the code in its place, requiring that structures damaged repeatedly by flooding during any ten-year period would have to be replaced if flood damage cumulatively exceeded 25% of the building's value.